 Pinpoint your position and those of the other team members on a junior/medium/senior scale.

 Reveal salaries once people are ready to ensure that everyone is in the appropriate range.

 The team told us finding out other people's salaries was not a big deal.
 The best thing was that they started to understand how they could improve.
 As they say, "It's not the destination that is important, but how you get there that matters." 😉

 What would happen if you discovered that someone was underpaid or overpaid?

 This has not been the case up to now, but we are prepared for such an eventuality:

-Underpaid people would get a raise to align with other salaries in their corresponding scale.
+Underpaid people would get a raise to align with other salaries in comparable jobs.

 Overpaid people would have to focus on the skills they lack and would probably not get a raise for a while so the others could catch up.

 Thankfully, our salaries were already quite consistent.
 No problems appeared.